awslabs/aws-cloudfront-extensions/docs/en/deployment.md

 To see details for the stack resources, choose the **Outputs** tab.

 - You will find CloudFront Extensions console URL in **WebConsoleCloudFrontURL**.
 The initial user name and password are defined in InitialUserName and InitialUserPassword parameters when you deploy the CloudFormation stack.
+The API keys of snapshot and SSL certificates can be found in **Outputs** tab, For testing your API with API key, see [test usage plans](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-create-usage-plans-with-rest-api.html#api-gateway-usage-plan-test-with-postman).
-- As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, you will find the monitoring metric API in the **Outputs** tab of the nested stack.
+- As for monitoring API, the solution will create a nested stack whose name contains **NonRealtimeNestedStack** or **RealtimeNestedStack**, you will find the monitoring metric API and API key in the **Outputs** tab of the nested stack.

 The CloudFormation stack deploys below modules: